Print advertising no longer works. No one reads local newspapers anymore. Blah, blah blah.

-Today, I am a partner in a local newspaper which I set up with three former colleagues in April 2014.
+Until recently, I was a partner in a local newspaper which I set up with three former colleagues in April 2014.

-Each week we print 14,500 copies and distribute them to outlets across the district, where readers can pick up a copy for free.
+Each week 14,500 copies are printed and distributed to outlets across the district, where readers can pick up a copy for free.

 And therein lies the key to the future of local newspapers.

 In a world where fake news is rife and social media is abuzz with rumour, conjecture and downright personal bias, there is nowhere else people can get such trusted information on a local level.

 Figures from GetMedia for the first quarter of 2018 show that nationally 30.9million people read a local newspaper.

 Not only that, but more than 60 per cent of them say they act on the ads they see in a local newspaper.

 Figures from a different survey suggest that only 3.09 per cent of those who use social media say ads they see while browsing have any significant impact on their buying decisions.
 More than half say the ads had no influence at all.